 Over the life of the LCFS, regulated parties will need a robust credit market where they can buy and sell credits with confidence.
 Such transactions need to occur in an environment with sufficient transparency to avoid or detect fraud or other transactional issues.
 To this end, the short-term goal would be to identify structural design elements that can improve the credit accounting and security of the trading program under development.
 The long-term goal would be to ensure that the market structure is further refined to encourage, through clear market signals, a healthy and robust system of credits and transactions.
 The Panel was interested in establishing what types of information would be necessary to evaluate the health of the LCFS credit market, what information should be made available to the public versus what should be collected, but kept confidential, and defining key elements to the credit trading platform.

 There were several overriding market design themes stressed by some panelists for consideration by ARB in the short and long term.
 First, panelists expressed the need for the LCFS credit market to provide regulated parties with real-or near real-time pricing information.
 This would entail frequent publications by ARB (more frequent than the currently planned quarterly reports), which would help regulated parties seeking to buy or sell credits to identify an appropriate price for such credits at any given time.
 While staff agrees that the frequent publication of price and other credit-related information would likely be helpful, the LRT is not currently set up to provide this level of information at such frequencies.
 Thus, staff will need to work with stakeholders to incorporate this feature into future generations of the LRT.
+Some panelists emphasized that it would be important to ensure that price data provided an accurate reflection of the full value of LCFS credits, given that in some supply deals the prices of the fuel and the associated credits might not be easily separable.

 Another design theme advocated by some panelists is the expansion of the LCFS credit market to the so-called secondary market.
 The current regulation limits credit buying and selling to LCFS regulated parties.
 The proposed expansion into the secondary market would permit, for example, credit brokers, speculators, and other “willing participants” to trade credits.
 As suggested by some panelists, this would theoretically spur investments in advanced biofuels and other low-CI fuels by monetizing the credits.
 However, as noted earlier, the program is in its infancy, and staff believes that the expansion of trading to the secondary market would entail substantially larger State resources to verify, account, and track the generation and disposition of valid LCFS credits and to provide the necessary oversight to prevent the creation and propagation of fraudulent credits.
 Thus, staff believes it is premature at this time to consider expansion of the market as suggested.